animal-tree/Writing-stuff/Stuff35-buffy's-still-my-favorite-show.md

 That doesn't begin to cover it!
 Archetypes within archetypes.
 Heroes and villains within heroes.
 Ooh, and Buffy the Vampire Slayer!

+---

+The modulations are how the bullies communicate.

+The ambiguities are how the superconscious communicate — sometimes.

+The superconscious override the bullies and communicate through modulations as well, to accord with higher plans when the conscious will is not a willing or knowing participant.
+So are there bullies?
+I don’t know.
+Kind of.
+They take time through a mechanical process.

+Parts govern the government, but the government, in the infinitum, governs the parts.

 [^1]: Collectives within collectives.
 Sub-collectives can conflict with sub-collectives.
 THE collective is, probably, not the problem.

 [^2]: And ambiguities.
 Conveying many things that get picked up by the conscious-unconscious and superconscious.